 The Flood and the Longevity of Man's Life

 Jon Gary Williams

-For many years those who reject the Bible have sought for things within its pages that might show it to be only a myth.
+For years many of those who reject the Bible have searched for evidence within its pages that might show it to be a mythical book and little more than that.
 One reference often cited is Genesis chapter 5, which records the extreme ages attributed to men.
 These critics presume that humans could never have lived to such long ages and following this presumption they claim the Bible to be erroneous.
 However, a careful examination of the Genesis record explains why the Biblical account is both logical and scientific.

 The Biblical record is clear in stating that humans once lived much

 longer than is common today.
 From creation to the time of the flood the

 average age was more than 900 years, with Methuselah being the oldest on

 However, after the the flood the ages of humans sharply declined.
 For